-A person working in Environmental in Serbia typically earns around 149,000 RSD per month.
+A person working in Environmental in Serbia typically earns around 149,000 RSD.
 Salaries range from 66,800 RSD (lowest average) to 240,000 RSD (highest average, actual maximum salary is higher).

 |Job Title||Average Salary|

 |Environmental Compliance Inspector||87,800 RSD|

 |Environmental Engineer||124,000 RSD|

 |Environmental Health Practitioner||219,000 RSD|